ChaosSanctuary/PD2-S13-Crafters/README.md

 <br/>

 # New CUBE recipes
-TP/ID tome + Scarab = Navigator/Almanac version
+TP/ID tome + Horadrim Scarab = Navigator/Almanac version
 Act boss essence + 1 Perfect Gem = 3 Infusions of corresponding gem
 Hellfire torch: You now have the choice between the usual random outcome or selecting the class roll you prefer by using a Gul or Vex rune + Perfect gem.
 Once you have made your choice you will not be able to reroll it.
 To get the usual random class roll just cube the blank torch by itself.